secondl1ght-projects/bitcoinquotes/README.md

 To have a bitcoin quote added it must have some kind of insight, meaning or significance in bitcoins technology or history.
 I know this is somewhat subjective, but if you are a bitcoiner you should understand what might be a good addition into this collection.

+The easiest way to check if a quote is already in the list would be to do CTRL+F on the scripts.js file and type in the quote.

 If you would like a new quote added and you do not know basic JavaScript, you can request the quote be added by submitting an issue.
 Make sure there are 3 components to your request:
 - Quote
 - Speaker